eisenzopf/qsip_specification/qsip_v1.0.md

 ## Appendix B: Detailed State Machines

-(Placeholder: This section would contain formal state machine diagrams (e.g., UML or PlantUML source) for key QSIP entities like Sessions, Presence, Group Membership, and Queue Items.
+(Placeholder: This section would contain formal state machine diagrams (e.g., UML or PlantUML source) for key QSRP entities like Sessions, Presence, Group Membership, and Queue Items.
 For brevity in this combined document, detailed diagrams are omitted but would be essential for a full IETF draft.)

 Key stateful entities include: